knolleary/node-red-workshop-photobooth/docs/part3/select-objects.md

 The next task is to take the output of the `ui_table` node when an object is clicked and get it into the right format required by the `annotate-image` node.

-The annotate node expects two properties to be set on the message it is give:
+The annotate node expects two properties to be set on the message it is sent:
  - `msg.payload` should be a Buffer containing the image in JPEG format
  - `msg.annotations` should be an array of the annotations it should apply to the image.